HelmchenLabSoftware/Cascade/README.md

 #### I get a certain noise level for my recordings.
 What is good or bad?

->For an illustration of different noise levels, check out Fig. S3 in the preprint.
-To give an example, the Allen Brain Observatory Visual Coding dataset is of very high imaging quality, with noise levels around **1, which is very good** (unit is $\% \cdot s^{-1/2}$).
+>For an illustration of different noise levels, check out Extended Data Fig. 3 in the [paper](https://www.nature.com/articles/s41593-021-00895-5).
+To give an example, the Allen Brain Observatory Visual Coding dataset is of very high imaging quality, with noise levels around **1, which is very good** (unit: $\small \%·s^{-1/2}$ ).
 A noise level of **3-4 is still decent**, especially for population imaging with many neurons.
 Noise levels **above 5 indicates rather poor signal** levels.
-For a definition of the noise level, check out the Methods section of the preprint.
+For a definition of the noise level, check out the Methods of the preprint.
 >
 >However, even for excellent shot noise levels, the recording quality can be bad due to bad imaging resolution, **neuropil contamination** and, most importantly, **movement artifacts**.
-See Extended Data Fig. 5 in the [paper](https://www.nature.com/articles/s41593-021-00895-5) and the associated text as well as the Discussion for more details .
+See Extended Data Fig. 5 in the [paper](https://www.nature.com/articles/s41593-021-00895-5) and the associated text as well as the Discussion for more details.

 #### How do I select an appropriate model for my data?

-> Each model is trained on a resampled ground truth dataset.
+> Each model is trained on a resampled ground truth dataset, as described in the preprint.
 The training dataset is resampled at the desired frame rate and at multiple noise levels.
 The model automatically chooses the model with matching noise-levels for each neuron.
 You only have to select the correct frame rate (which is indicated in the model name).
 >
->If you do not have a specific ground truth for your dataset, it is typically best (see Fig. 3 and the associated discussion in the paper) to use a model that has been trained on all available datasets (called 'Universal Model').
+>If you do not have a specific ground truth for your dataset, it is typically best (see Fig. 3 and the associated discussion in the [paper](https://www.nature.com/articles/s41593-021-00895-5)) to use a model that has been trained on all available datasets (called 'Global EXC Model').
 >
 >There are two additional model specifications that you can choose, "causal" kernels and "smoothing".
 The choice of these specifications does not make a model better or worse, but better or less well suited for your needs.
 See the following two questions!